AminaHwess/holbertonschool-web_front_end/developer_tools/README.md

 ## How to Use

+In this project, you will analyze this website: [https://dev-tools.hbtn.info/](https://dev-tools.hbtn.info/).

 1. Open Developer Tools in any of the supported browsers.
 2. Use the **Elements tab** to modify HTML and CSS live on the page.
 3. Use the **Console tab** to run JavaScript snippets for testing.